Lentil Ragu Linguine

 - Meanwhile, trim the carrot then coarsely grate (no need to peel).

 - Roughly chop the parsley (stalks and all).

 - Place a large pan over medium-high heat with a drizzle of oil.

-- Add the carrot and half the dried Italian herbs (double for 4p).
-Fry until tender, 4-5 mins.
+- Add the carrot and half the Italian herbs (double for 4p).
+Cook, stirring, 4-5 mins.

-- Season with salt, pepper and 1 tsp sugar (double for 4p) then cover and simmer for 6-8 mins, until slightly reduced.
+- Season with salt, pepper and 1 tsp sugar (double for 4p).
+Cover and simmer until slightly reduced, 6-8 mins.

-- Add the lentils and half the cheese and cook for 2-3 mins.
+- Stir in a knob of butter and half the cheese.
+Cook for 2-3 mins.
 Season to taste with salt and pepper.

 - Dish up hearty helpings of lentil ragu linguine.

-- Garnish with remaining cheese and torn basil.
+- Garnish with remaining cheese and remaining parsley.